Inouye165/React-Photo-App/README.md

 - For new HEIC files, no manual intervention is needed.

 ## Troubleshooting
+- **HEIC/HEIF 'bad seek' errors**: These are expected when Sharp can't decode certain HEIC variants.
+The system automatically falls back to ImageMagick - no action needed.
-- If you see errors like 'bad seek' or 'compression format not built in' for HEIC files, make sure ImageMagick is installed and available in your system PATH.
+- **ImageMagick not found**: Make sure ImageMagick is installed and available in your system PATH for HEIC/HEIF fallback support.
-- If a file repeatedly fails AI processing, check the backend logs for details.
+- **AI processing failures**: Check the backend logs.
+You can reset retry counts via `/debug/reset-ai-retry` and click 'Recheck Inprogress AI'.
+- **Test failures**: Run `npm test` to see detailed error messages.
+Ensure all dependencies are installed and environment is properly configured.

 ## Known Limitations